MicrosoftDocs/Viva/Viva/insights/personal/teams/effective-meetings.md

 ### Settings

 All users have meeting effectiveness surveys turned on by default.
 Admins can turn off surveys for their entire organization or [enable them](./viva-teams-app-admin-tasks.md#configure-meeting-effectiveness-surveys) for a specific set of users.
-When you organize meetings, you can turn off meeting effectiveness surveys using the effective meetings plan feature.
+You also can opt out of receiving feedback.

 #### Opt in or out of surveys